By Sangeetha Saran and Kathryn Boland

 Use Props in Ways that Say Something More

-All of these truths that props put forth, when we instructors can meaningfully frame them, help reinforce teaching of yogic values – such as truthfulness, acceptance, non-violence, and respect for all beings.
+All of these truths that props put forth when we instructors can meaningfully frame them, help reinforce teachings of yogic values – such as truthfulness, acceptance, non-violence, and respect for all beings.
 At the same time, students are receiving a very physically healthy practice.
-If the deeper yogic teachings don’t quite resonate, at least they’ve received that, and (so long as physical practice is kept moderated and physically safe) it’s all a net positive.
+If the deeper yogic teachings don’t quite resonate, at least they’ve received that, and (so long as the physical practice is kept moderated and physically safe) it’s all a net positive.

 Food for Thought

 It might just not be the time for those students, and that time is coming.
 If yogic teachings have resonated, absolutely wonderful.
 You’ve brought your students to the edge of the shore of the vast ocean of knowledge, discovery, and potential for lasting wellness that is yoga.
 Online yoga teacher training makes the sharing of deep concepts possible over large distances.
 At the same time, we have the ability to cover every foundational aspect of practice, while deeper aspects can be discussed with a teacher trainer.

 © Copyright – Aura Wellness Center – Publications Division

 To see our selection of Yoga teacher training online courses, please visit the following link.

 Click here to see our online Yoga Nidra teacher training course.

 Are you an experienced teacher looking for YACEP credits or continuing education?